wjdqh6544/MySQL_TPC_Benchmark/TPC_H/README.md

 ```
 git clone https://github.com/wjdqh6544/MySQL_TPC_Benchmark.git
 ```
 - After finish to clone, You must check the directory name.
-Here we use files stored in the TPCH directory.
+Here we use files stored in the TPC_H directory.
 - CAUTION!
 Change directory to "TPC_H", and move all file in that directory.

 ※ This step requires git package.
 (You can install using "apt install git")